ToBiDi0410/RandomTinyStuff/README.md

 Repository for stuff that is too random or tiny to publish in a single Repository.
 It´s mostly for Private use, but could assist somebody in specific cases.

-## Projekte
+## Projekte/Projects

-- Ebay Kleinanzeigen Improver ߔȠ(In Arbeit)
+- Ebay Kleinanzeigen Improver ߔȠ(Eingestellt/Discontinued)
-- MSI CX 600 Keyboard Reverse Engineering
+- MSI CX 600 Keyboard Reverse Engineering (Fast fertig/Nearly done)

 ## Copyright